sqweets/Project1-LA-Bike_Share/README.md

 Description:  Finding trends in Warcraft for popularity over time, by demographics, and YouTube presence, and examine the in-game economy

 Data: Blizzard API (https://dev.battle.net)for statistics: profile and game data available; RealmPop for geographic/regional breakdowns
-(appears to be data from battle.net, too)
+(appears to be data from battle.net, too).

 3-5 initial research questions:
 1. First, what are the basic user stats…can we track all user data by gender and age over time?